-Far too many would-be entrepreneurs “recognise” the need for these crucial elements of a business, but do not really understand what these terms mean.
-These would be marketplace managers say they have a business and revenue model, but when pressed they allude to some vague notions on pricing strategy.
+Far too many would-be entrepreneurs “recognise” the need for these crucial elements of a business, but do not really understand what the terms really mean.
+These would be marketplace operators say they have a business and revenue model, but when pressed they allude to some vague notions on pricing strategy.
 This approach is often justified by suggesting that it mirrors the strategy of a successful marketplace, without considering whether the platform they are building is similar to what they are mimicking.

 Business and revenue models are often confused as being interchangeable, but in reality the latter is an element of the former.
 The business model articulates the flow of value in your business, defines the benefits for all the stakeholders, and identifies which products or services will be served to a specific target market.
 The revenue model, on the other hand, determines how owners can monetise the flow of value between stakeholders within their business systems.